H1tRecord/Portfolio-Website/README.md

 ## 🎨 Customization

-1. Update the profile information in `About.jsx`
+1. Update the profile information in `components`
-2. Modify colors in `index.css`
+2. Modify colors in `styles`
 3. Add your projects in the projects section
 4. Update social media links